khangp0000/k-backup/README.md

   daily_retention: 30days       # Keep one backup per day for 30 days
   monthly_retention: 12months   # Keep one backup per month for 12 months
   yearly_retention: 5years      # Keep one backup per year for 5 years
+  min_backups: 3               # Safety net - always keep at least this many
 ```

-Implements grandfather-father-son rotation: newer backups in each category are preserved even if they exceed the default retention period.
+Implements sophisticated grandfather-father-son rotation:
+- **Default retention**: Base policy applied to all backups
+- **Daily/Monthly/Yearly**: Preserves the most recent backup from each time period
+- **Safety net**: `min_backups` prevents accidental deletion of all backups
+- **Smart cleanup**: Only deletes backups that don't violate any retention rule

 ## How It Works